Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Related works

 \subsection{Continual Test-time Adaptation}

+{ Conceptually, the core principles of CTTA are closely related to the classical paradigm of on-line retrainable neural networks \citep{doulamis2000line,ioannou2006adaptive,an2011neural,kollias2016line}.
+Originally explored in dynamic vision and signal processing tasks such as video segmentation and continuous image analysis \citep{doulamis2000line,ntalianis2002unsupervised}, retrainable neural networks are designed to continuously update their parameters during the operational (inference) phase to adapt to non-stationary environments.
+A critical challenge in these early dynamic systems, as in modern CTTA, is the forgetting issues.
+To prevent the loss of previously acquired knowledge while adapting to new conditions, these historical structures explicitly handle the forgetting issue through constrained optimization and memory management.
+For instance, systems employ retraining algorithms that explicitly minimize weight modifications relative to previous model states \citep{doulamis2000line,doulamis2002recursive} and utilize selective retraining frameworks that actively maintain representative historical samples alongside new observations \citep{an2011neural}.

-Early works consider adaptation to continually changing domains by aligning the source and target data distribution \cite{hoffman2014continuous,wulfmeier2018incremental} and the reliance on source data limits their applicability.
+Modern CTTA formalizes this continuous adaptation challenge under unsupervised constraints.
+Early modern works} consider adaptation to evolving and continually changing domains by aligning the source and target data \citep{hoffman2014continuous}.
+These methods rely on source data during inference, which limits their applicability.
 Recently, \citet{wang2022continual} introduce CoTTA, marking the first work tailored to the demands of CTTA by adapting a pre-trained model to sequences of domains without source data.
-Subsequently, research efforts have been dedicated to exploring CTTA, primarily focused on classification \cite{dobler2023robust,dobler2023robust,niloy2024effective,brahma2023probabilistic,gan2023decorate} and segmentation \cite{song2023ecotta,ni2023distribution,liu2023vida,niloy2024effective,zhu2023uncertainty} tasks.
+Subsequently, research efforts have been dedicated to exploring CTTA, primarily focused on classification \citep{dobler2023robust,niloy2024effective,brahma2023probabilistic,gan2023decorate,yu2023noise} and segmentation \citep{song2023ecotta,ni2023distribution,liu2023vida,niloy2024effective,zhu2023uncertainty} tasks.
 For instance, similar to CoTTA, \citet{zhu2023uncertainty} apply a stochastic reset mechanism to prevent forgetting in the CTTA medical segmentation task.
-In contrast, PETAL \cite{brahma2023probabilistic} utilizes the Fisher Information Matrix (FIM) as a metric of parameter importance to reset only the most irrelevant parameters across all layers.
+In contrast, PETAL \citep{brahma2023probabilistic} utilizes the Fisher Information Matrix (FIM) as a metric of parameter importance to reset only the most irrelevant parameters across all layers.
 Nevertheless, these two methods are sub-optimal, as the randomness might lead to losing essential information, and pure data-driven restoration may retain false active parameters resulting from noise.